ccsb-scripps/AutoDock-Vina/docs/source/docking_python.rst

 Materials for this tutorial
 ---------------------------

-For this tutorial, all the basic material will be provided and can be found in the ``AutoDock-Vina/example/python_scripting`` directory (or on `GitHub <https://github.com/ccsb-scripps/AutoDock-Vina/tree/develop/example/python_scripting>`_).
+For this tutorial, all the basic material are provided and can be found in the ``AutoDock-Vina/example/python_scripting`` directory (or on `GitHub <https://github.com/ccsb-scripps/AutoDock-Vina/tree/develop/example/python_scripting>`_).

 First example
 -------------